 When to See a Spine Surgeon

 It is often unclear when to seek help from a spine surgeon.
-Though spine surgeons are specialists who perform surgery on the spine, many office visits may result in medical treatment – surgery is usually not considered unless conservative options to treat back pain have failed.
+Though these physicians perform surgery on the spine, many office visits result in conservative measures.
+We usually don’t turn to surgery unless other approaches have failed.
 Conservative measures may include pain medication, anti-inflammatory drugs, steroids (either by mouth or in an injection), physical therapy, and acupuncture.

-If your primary care physician or practitioner diagnoses you with a back problem, you should not delay seeking a consultation from a spine surgeon if you have any of the following symptoms:
+If your primary care physician diagnoses you with a back problem, you should not delay seeking a consultation from a spine surgeon if you have any of the following symptoms:

 - Unrelenting pain radiating down an arm or leg